vinu0404/GitSpeak/README.md

 ```

 ##  Future Improvements
--  For querying languages link C,C++,Java and Javascript.
+-  For querying languages like C,C++,Java and Javascript.